 Just about any electrical or chemical process puts out some kind of energy, for example, in the form of heat.
 In power sources, the goal is to create more energy than is used in the process.
 Once you consider how few sources of energy can produce more energy than their process requires, the difficulty of such a quest, and the maddening frustration that accompanies it, becomes clearer.
 It's a little like alchemy -- the quest to turn ordinary metals into precious ones.

 Like Isaac Newton and his falling apple, or Alexander Flemming and his accidental penicillin spores, John Kanzius stumbled onto his discovery.
 But unlike Newton and Fleming, Kanzius is yet to be validated by history.
 Until the energy input versus output ratio can be overcome -- if, indeed, it can -- Kanzius's exciting discovery will remain just that: an exciting discovery.
 But with a major university behind it, Kanzius's RFG isn't down for the count.
 The RFG's inventor can also look forward to further research into other applications for his machine.

-For more information about alternative fuels, check out the links on the next page.
+For more information about alternative fuels, check out the links below.

 More Great Links